danulawa/danulawa/README.md

  - From Colombo, Sri Lanka 🇱🇰🇱🇰
  - A Data Science Undergraduate at SLIIT 🎓🎓
  - A Trainee - Associate Consultant at Altria Consulting (PVT) Ltd. 🖥️📈
- - A fun guy who is wants to be an amazing Data Science Professional 😀🤩
+ - A fun guy who wants to be an amazing Data Science Professional 😀🤩